Regular Japanese course

 Before the final presentations, I prepared my own presentation in Japanese that I hoped would communicate my intentions to everyone.
 It was very difficult for me to communicate what I am thinking in Japanese.
 My teacher gave me some advice on how to express my ideas effectively during the presentation.
 I practiced again and again, but I was so nervous when I actually gave it that I wasnt able to give it as well as I had hoped.

-During the 8 days of the project, I worked and studied together with students from Kyoto University of Art and Design, and made some very good friends.
+During the 8 days of the project, I worked and studied together with students from Kyoto University of the Arts, and made some very good friends.
 It was a very difficult project, but I am glad I took part in it.
 I don't think you can have this type of experience at other Japanese schools.
 I would sincerely recommend that other students participate in projects of this type.

 ★Guidance by university academic staff members for students taking the Art and Design, Fundamental Class

-Kyoto University of Art and Design's Course on Entrance Examinations
+Kyoto University of the Arts's Course on Entrance Examinations

 ★Participating in Circle activities